 As we converse nationwide about gendered violence, this project seeks to call attention to girls who aren’t even aware that such a movement is happening.
 These are girls whose multiple oppressions and traumas lead to them to situations where outing their perpetrators will lead to exile, death, or other circumstances that establish another stigmatized layer over the ability to assume status as survivors.

-Through "Girlhood Denied," Isadora Kosofsky's hope is that people begin to understand the complex web of behaviors that are rooted in C-PTSD, but also to highlight the resilience of these young women who persist with courage and determination in severly adverse situations.
+Through "Girlhood Denied," Isadora Kosofsky's hope is that people begin to understand the complex web of behaviors that are rooted in C-PTSD, but also to highlight the resilience of these young women who persist with courage and determination in severely adverse situations.